 - 1. Costs for permanent or portable bridges, built of any material except logs and concrete (excluding abutments), are based on total span length and average abutment height (distance from the original ground surface interface to the bottom contact point with the girders) from Table 5-3.
 Each bridge abutment must be measured at the mid-point, from the ground surface interface to the bottom contact point with the girders.
 Each measured abutment height is then added together and averaged to get a resultant abutment height. - 2.
-Table 5-3 is used for estimating costs of permanent or portable bridges with span lengths from 2.0 to 25.4 m and abutment heights from 0 to 4.4 m. - 3.
+Table 5-3 is used for estimating costs of permanent or portable bridges with span lengths from 2.0 to 25.4 m and abutment heights from 0 to 2.4 m. - 3.
 Table 5-3 includes costs for certification, supervision, design, site preparation, supply and installation, freight and haulage (excluding barging), and rip-rap to flood design.
 Barging costs are allowed as an add-on to the tabular cost.
 If the barging of bridge materials is done in conjunction with other equipment/materials, then the cost of barging the bridge material should be prorated by the licensee.
 This table covers any bridge with L60 to L165 load rating. - 4.
-Table 5-3 does not apply to: - a. multi-span bridges. - b. pile driving: Where piles may be driven to depths of 13 m or more. - c. portable bridges that are reused (see Section 5.3.1.1). - d. costs for bridge sizes outside the table limits and pipe culverts greater than the aforementioned sizes require non-tabular development costs completed in accordance with Section 5.3.4. - e. extra width bridges with one or more additional stringers and/or deck panels installed (i.e., exceeding 4.9 metres in total width between guard logs and/or guard rails measured at mid-span).
+Table 5-3 does not apply to: - a. multi-span bridges. - b. pile driving: Where piles may be driven to depths of 13 m or more. - c. portable bridges that are reused (see Section 5.3.1.1). - d. costs for bridge sizes outside the table limits, within the shaded areas of the table and pipe culverts greater than the aforementioned sizes require non-tabular development costs completed in accordance with Section 5.3.4. - e. extra width bridges with one or more additional stringers and/or deck panels installed (i.e., exceeding 4.9 metres in total width between guard logs and/or guard rails measured at mid-span). - 5.
+Shaded areas of Table 5-3 are not to be used for new appraisal submissions.
+The shaded areas of Table 5-3 are only for use for the reappraisal of a bridge in a cutting authority with an effective date prior to January 1, 2023.